MicrosoftDocs/learn/learn-pr/student-evangelism/use-apis-discover-museum-art/includes/5-authentication-strategies.md

 API keys are different from access tokens in that keys provide authorization but not authentication.
 Access tokens provide a more secure way to access sensitive endpoints.

-In the next unit, you'll query an API that uses OAuth 2: the Smithsonian's Cooper Hewitt's National Design Museum.
+In the next unit, you'll query an API that uses OAuth 2: the Smithsonian's Cooper Hewitt National Design Museum.